 vent again.
 He will hug Mom.
 He may even awkwardly hug the baby.
 Everything is good, right?

 Except that repressed feelings don't go away.
-They just aren't under conscious control, so they burst out, despite a person's best conscious intentions.
+They aren't under conscious control -- that's what repression means -- so they burst out, despite a person's

 Are you saying to yourself, "Just from a timeout?
 She seriously expects me NOT to put my kid in timeout when he pees on the baby, and says that if I do he will start hitting his brother and being defiant?"